Working with Images

 const dataUrl = fileToDataUrl('./screenshot.png');Inline Message Images

-Attach images directly to new-message events.
+Attach images to context-update events via the context.images array.
 The agent sees these images alongside the message text.

 socket.emit('message', {